utkuerkin/Security-Research-Findings/README.md

 Use these platforms to reach out for private audits.

-## Audit findings can be found in this repo
+## Security research findings can be found in this repo
 ### Profiles:
 - [Code4rena](https://code4rena.com/@ljj)
 - [Codehawks](https://codehawks.cyfrin.io/profile/clk3ttrj4001mib08qqu3vgk4)